-Business Court provides just, accurate, timely, and efficient resolution of complex commercial and business cases, in addition to retaining legal business in Georgia and developing a robust body of business law in Georgia.
+The Business Court provides just, accurate, timely, and efficient resolution of complex commercial and business cases.
+Additionally, the Court serves to retain legal business in the State and aids in the development of a robust body of business case law in Georgia.

-Over 600 businesses have chosen Business Court to resolve their cases because of the expert judicial attention given to complicated business cases by experiences judges with specialized training in business law subjects.
-Litigants benefit from reduced resolution time through increased case management components, including:
+Over 600 businesses have chosen the Business Court to resolve their disputes because of the expert judicial attention given to these complicated business cases by experienced adopt Rule 1004 as a pilot project in Gwinnett County State and Superior Courts.
+As a result, two active Gwinnett County Judges - Randy Rich and Joseph Iannazzone - joined the Business Court bench.

+judges with specialized training in business law subjects.
+Litigants benefit from reduced resolution time through the utilization of various case management tools, including:

-- Comprehensive scheduling orders addressing all aspects of a case, including electronic discovery; - Responsiveness to discovery disputes; - Prompt scheduling of oral arguments and written rulings on all substantive motions; and - Cases are not scheduled behind a general docket of criminal and civil cases.
+- Comprehensive scheduling orders addressing all aspects of a case, including electronic discovery; - Responsiveness to discovery disputes; - Prompt scheduling of oral arguments and written rulings on all substantive motions; and - Special settings for hearings and trials so cases are not scheduled behind a general docket of criminal and civil cases.